 Treatment can help control symptoms.
 It includes exercise, compression devices, skin care, and massage.

 The Ridley-Tree Cancer Center offers a variety of wellness programs to support patients from diagnosis, through treatment and life after treatment.
 Most programs are offered free-of-charge.
-For information regarding eligibility and upcoming dates, please see Cancer Center Calendar or call (805) 879-5678.
+For information regarding eligibility and upcoming dates, please see the Cancer Center Calendar or call (805) 879-5678.

 Oncology Lymphedema Education